pushrocks/smartpromise/README.md

 Use TypeScript for best in class instellisense.

 > Note: smartq uses native ES6 promises
+> smartq does not repeat any native functions, so for things like .all() simply use Promise.all()

 ```javascript
 import * as q from 'smartq'